Visit

 Course Prerequisites

-SPI 1000 and SPI 1001 with grades of "C" or better
+SPI 1000 and SPI 1001 with grades of "C" or better.

-Total Degree Elective Credits 35
+Total Elective Credits 35

-Total Credits for A.A.S.
-Degree 60
+Total A.A.S Degree Credits 60